lenskit/java.lenskit.org/releases/lenskit-3.0.md

 LensKit 3.0 is the upcoming major release of LensKit.
 This release will not be backwards-compatible with LensKit 2.2.
 These release notes are not exhaustive, but are intended to provide a general guide to the changes to look for.
 As 3.0's final release nears, we will be writing additional documentation on translating and updating experiments and other migration concerns.

+For a preview of the manual for LensKit 3.0, [see here](http://mooc.lenskit.org/documentation/).

 ## Organization Changes

 -   LensKit code has been moved from `org.grouplens.lenskit` to `org.lenskit`.